 This amazing art is more of a lifestyle than an activity.
 More of a way to face life, than face opponents.
 When you learn this, you learn why Jiu-Jitsu helps you in every area of your life and will be the only thing that never plateaus and evolves as you do.
 For the life we live, there is nothing better than a Martial Art that is...

 Saratoga Springs , NY – Malta, NY – Ballston Spa, NY

 Definition of "Quarterlife Crisis" : A period of life ranging from twenties to thirties, in which a person begins to feel doubtful of their own lives, brought on by the stress of becoming an adult.

 The "Quarterlife Crisis" is a new age term being thrown around.
 It’s a relative to the well known, "Midlife Crisis."
 Each segment of your life represents a transition and crossroads into your future and these two crises can start to formulate very quickly, bringing on lots of stress, reflection, and irrational decisions.

 I firmly believe that the immediate decrease in the pursuit of knowledge and lack of continued mental stimulation following the "end"of your traditional schooling, allows this crisis to develop.

-Sometimes we are struck with the feeling of not knowing what we truly desire for our future.
-This is when the QLC festers.
-It could be som many things.
+Sometimes we are struck with a feeling of uncertainty; we are unsure of what we truly desire for our future.
+This is when the QLC manifests.
+It could be so many things.
 You may not have a firm grip on employment, finances, and relationships.
 It is hard to pinpoint an exact cause.
 We are complex creatures.